 Asking to go home is more like a comfort request than actually wanting to go somewhere.
 Alzheimer’s or dementia-affected people have a brain disorder that makes them see the world differently.
 Sometimes they hallucinate and even get confused, causing them to panic.
 This makes them request the nearest person to take them home, which is a familiar and comfortable place.

-At Lenity Management Community, we ensure that your loved one is constantly supported and given a positive surrounding for all-round comfort.
+At Quail Crest assisted living community, we ensure that your loved one is constantly supported and given a positive surrounding for all-round comfort.
 Our well-trained staff works around the clock to offer comfort in every conversation and keep them safe at all times.